Whoopi Goldberg Shuts Down Rumors About Barbara Walters’ Health Ahead Of ‘The View’ Creator’s 90th Birthday

 — Ottawa Sun (@ottawasuncom) August 9, 2019

 Goldberg’s confirmation that Walters is doing “fine” comes less than three weeks before her 90th birthday.
-Walters, who shares a Sept.
-25 birthday with several stars including Michael Douglas, Catherine Zeta-Jones, Will Smith, and the late Christopher Reeve, has always been big on celebrating her special day.
+Walters, who shares a September 25 birthday with several stars, including Michael Douglas, Catherine Zeta-Jones, Will Smith, and the late Christopher Reeve, has always been big on celebrating her special day.
 It would be out of character for her not to mark her 90th birthday milestone with a party.

 Five years ago for her 85th birthday, Walters pulled out all the stops.
 According to Showbiz 411, the longtime star of The View threw herself an 85th birthday bash at the famous Rainbow Room in New York City.
 Sources dished that in addition to a slew of celebrity friends, Beatles legend Paul McCartney attended the party with his wife Nancy, who is Barbara’s second cousin.
 During the festivities, the former Beatle reportedly grabbed Walters and brought her onto the dance floor and serenaded her.